 The typeahead/autocomplete fields are one of the most common use cases for Debounce Operators.

 As the user types in the typeahead field, we need to listen to it and send an HTTP request to the back end to get a list of possible values.
-If we send HTTP requests for every keystroke, we end up making numerous unneeded calls to the server.
+If we send HTTP requests for every keystroke, we make numerous unneeded calls to the server.

 By using the Debounce Operators, we wait until the user pauses typing before sending an HTTP Request.
-This will eliminates unnecessary HTTP requests.
+This will eliminate unnecessary HTTP requests.

 DebounceTime